abbreviatedman/react-unit-01-intro-to-react/1a-jsx/readme.md

+# React and JSX

-# What is React?
+## What is React?

-ReactJS is a library to build active User Interfaces, thus rendering is one of the integral parts of React.
+React JS is a library to build active User Interfaces.
 React provides the developers with a package `react-dom` to access and modify the DOM.
 Let's see in brief the need for this package.

-# What is the DOM and React's Virtual DOM?
+## What is the DOM and React's Virtual DOM?

 DOM, abbreviated as Document Object Model, is the logical representation of a webpage.
 In easier words, DOM is a tree-like structure that contains all the elements and properties of a website as nodes in the tree.
 DOM provides a language-neutral interface that allows accessing and updating of the content of any element of a webpage.